A 1.431-Competitive Algorithm for Combinatorial Group Testing: Introduction

 Let $M(d,n)$ denote the minimum number of tests required in the worst case if the number of defectives $d$ is known in advance.
 There are many studies on the bounds of $M(d,n)$ in the literature. \cite{hwang1972method} proposed a generalized binary-splitting algorithm that uses at most $\lceil \log\binom{n}{d} \rceil + d - 1$ tests in the worst case.
 Across the paper, $\log$ is of base 2 if no base is specified.
 As to lower bounds on $M(d,n)$, in general, the information-theoretic bound $\lceil \log\binom{n}{d} \rceil$ is still currently best known.
 The inequality is proved as Lemma 4.1.1 in \citeauthor{du2000combinatorial} (\citeyear{du2000combinatorial}, Chap.
 4): For $0<\rho <1$, if $0< d <\rho n$, then

 In many applications, we probably only know the existence of defectives without any further information.
 In such situations, an algorithm whose number of tests used in the worst case will not be too much more than $M(d,n)$ is still desirable, regardless of the number of defectives.
-Motivated by the study of online problems (\citeauthor{MANASSE1990208} \citeyear{MANASSE1990208}, \citeauthor{sleator1985amortized} \citeyear{sleator1985amortized}), \cite{du1993competitive} proposed the concept of competitive algorithms for the group testing problem, then followed by \cite{bar1994new}, \cite{1994Modifications}, \cite{Schlaghoff2005Improved}, \cite{2014A}, \cite{wu2022improved}, and \cite{scheidweiler2023upper}.
-All the discussions that follow, as well as the main contribution of this paper, are presented in the context of the \emph{combinatorial group testing} (or CGTP in short) model.
-As for the \emph{probabilistic group testing} model in which each item in $S$ is defective with some probability $p$, for the case of small defect probability $p\ll 1$ and large number $n$ of items, \cite{mezard2011group} obtained asymptotically optimal two-stage testing strategies.
-Next, we follow two notations of competitiveness commonly used in the literature.
+Motivated by the study of online problems \citep{MANASSE1990208, sleator1985amortized}, \cite{du1993competitive} proposed the concept of competitive algorithms for the group testing problem, then followed by \cite{bar1994new}, \cite{1994Modifications}, \cite{Schlaghoff2005Improved}, \cite{2014A}, \cite{wu2022improved}, and \cite{scheidweiler2023upper}.
+All the discussions that follow, as well as the main contribution of this paper, are presented in the context of the \emph{combinatorial group testing} (abbreviated as CGT) model.
+Beyond the classical CGT framework, several important extensions have been widely explored in the literature.
+For instance, as for the \emph{probabilistic group testing} model in which each item in $S$ is defective with some probability $p$, for the case of small defect probability $p\ll 1$ and large number $n$ of items, \cite{mezard2011group} obtained asymptotically optimal two-stage testing strategies.
+In addition, noisy group testing and testing under various constrained settings have been extensively studied \citep{aldridge2019group}.

+Next, we follow two notions of competitiveness commonly used in the literature for the CGT with an unknown number $d$ of defectives (abbreviated as CGT-U).
+Let $A$ be an algorithm solving the CGT-U, and let $M_A(d|n)$ denote the number of tests performed by $A$ in the worst case.
+Then $A$ is called a $c$-competitive algorithm if there exists a constant $a$ such that for $0\le d < n$, $M_A(d|n)\le c M(d,n)+a$.
+Since $M(n,n) = 0$, and $M_A(n|n)\ge n$ for any $A$, the case $d=n$ is excluded in the definition.
+If $c$ is a constant, a $c$-competitive Algorithm $A$ is simply called a \emph{competitive} algorithm, and $c$ is called the \emph{competitive ratio} of $A$. \cite{du1993competitive} developed a $2.75$-competitive algorithm.
+The competitive ratio was improved to $2$ by \cite{bar1994new} and then to $1.65$ by \cite{1994Modifications}. \cite{Schlaghoff2005Improved} proposed an Algorithm $A_\epsilon$ satisfying $M_{A_\epsilon} \le (1.5+\epsilon)M(d,n)+\lceil{0.4/\epsilon}\rceil$ for all positive $\epsilon < 0.01$.
+Recently, \cite{scheidweiler2023upper} developed an algorithm with $c < 1.452$, which pushes the competitive ratio down under $1.5$.

-\cite{du1994competitive} introduced one notation of competitiveness.
-For an Algorithm $A$ solving the group testing problem with an unknown number of defectives, define
+\cite{du1994competitive} introduced the other notion of competitiveness.
+For an Algorithm $A$ solving the CGT-U, define